-Judith Wiese, Chief People and Sustainability Officer, and member of the Managing Board of Siemens AG
+Judith Wiese, Chief People and Sustainability Officer (CPSO), Member of the Managing Board of Siemens AG and Labor Director

 DEGREE - A clear framework for SustainabilityThe answers to the challenges of our time matter – for the quality of life of people today and generations to come.
 Every degree counts as we strive to responsibly meet the needs of an ever-evolving future.
 This is why we are taking our ESG commitment to the next level now with our DEGREE framework.
 It constitutes a 360-degree approach for all stakeholders – our customers, our suppliers, our investors, our people, the societies we serve, and our planet.